Pretty-Good-Freedom-Tech/brainstorm/README.md

 4. Configure the Hasenpfeffr systemd services; see `systemd/README.md` for details.
 5. Create hasenpfeffr configuration files: `/etc/hasenpfeffr.conf`, `/etc/graperank.conf`, `/etc/blacklist.conf`

+## Setup

+Once installed, go to https://relay.myCoolDomain.com/control/index.html to access the main page where you can flip all the switches to activate your WoT relay.
+It should take several hours to download follows, mutes and reports data from the network, calculate personalized webs of trust scores, create blacklists and whitelists, and begin to curate filtered content.

+## Customization

+There are several ways to customize your WoT relay.
+Each of the following has its own control panel.

+- Blacklist
+- Whitelist
+- GrapeRank parameters

 ## Usage

-Once installed, go to https://your-domain.com/control/index.html to access the main page where you can flip all the switches to activate your WoT relay.
-It should take several hours to download data from the network and calculate webs of trust scores, and to begin generating filtered content.
-Once this is complete, you and your friends can start to use your relay as a normal Nostr relay, one that is filtered by your WoT to remove spam and other unwanted content.
+### As a normal Nostr relay

-Best way to test whether your WoT relay is working: Create a new npub; use your WoT relay as your sole relay; and set the feed to global.
+Once your WoT relay is active, you can use it as a normal Nostr relay, filtered by your WoT to remove spam and other unwanted content.
+A good way to test whether your WoT relay is working: Create a new npub; use your WoT relay as your sole relay; and set the feed to global.
 Not every client can do this.
 Try nosdrudel.ninja if your favorite client can't.

+### Use your personalized WoT scores with other nostr clients

+NIP-85 Trusted Assertions is a new feature of the Nostr protocol that allows you to publish your WoT scores to the network.
+This is a way to share your WoT scores with other relays and clients, and to make your WoT scores more accessible to the public.

+To export NIP-85 Trusted Assertions, go to https://relay.myCoolDomain.com/control/nip85-control-panel.html and publish a kind 10040 event.
+This is how nostr clients know how to access your WoT scores.

+As of April 2025, NIP-85 is not yet supported by any nostr clients.
+Hopefully it will be soon!

 ## License